 Dachshunds have brittle bones that can break easily, so it is recommended to give your dachshund health supplements such as calcium, glucosamine, and chondroitin.

-Many high quality dog foods contains some calcium, glucosamine and chondroitin so you need to check the percentages on the labels.
+Many high-quality dog foods contain some calcium, glucosamine, and chondroitin so you need to check the percentages on the labels.

 However, most of these dog foods still might not be adequate amounts, so you can give them health supplements as well.